coralproject/ask-docs/docs_dir/user/trust.md

 * I would like to identify new commenters who leave comments that get a lot of likes, so I can welcome them personally.
 * I would like to identify trolls on certain topics or authors, so that their comments on these subjects can automatically be moved to pre-moderation/create notifications for moderators to pay attention.

+## Roadmap

+The Trust beta will be released Q3 of 2016.

 ## Trust sections

 Trust is comprised of the following sections: